By Charles Choi, Contributing Writer

 The researchers have filed a patent to develop ways to prevent food allergies, and they plan to work with biotechnology companies to engineer such probiotic therapies.

 The researchers suggested that other commensal bacteria may also help to regulate the body's tolerance of food allergens.
 "We still have a lot to learn about the commensal microbiota," Nagler said.

-The scientists detailed their findings online today (July 1) in the journal Proceedings of the National Academies of Sciences.
+Nagler and her colleagues detailed their findings online today (Aug.
+25) in the journal Proceedings of the National Academy of Sciences.